30 Iowa Conference titles

 Evans was also a four-time track and field letterwinner, winning conference titles in the shot put and discus and qualifying for the NCAA Division III national meet in those events.

 Following graduation, Evans played and coached football for the Franken Timberwolves in Nuremburg, Germany in 2001.
 Evans is pursuing a master's degree at the Univ. of Northern Iowa.
-He and his wife Liz have two children.
+He and his wife Liz have three children.

 Phone: (641) 628-5421

 Cody Huisman, tight ends

 Eric Jones is in his 17th season on the Central staff, returning in 2006 after a three-year absence.

 Jones returned to the offensive side of the ball in 2009, working with tight ends for two years before moving to the offensive line.
 He also previously spent a season as the team's offensive coordinator.

 A 1987 Central graduate, Jones was an offensive guard for the Dutch.
 He received a master’s degree in counseling education from Iowa State University.